(last update: Sep 20, 2023)

 Dutra Flat:

-Large grassy meadow - pear and peach trees at Dutra homestead site
+Large grassy meadow - tenacious pear and peach trees at Dutra homestead site

 (but unpleasant when cattle present)